Tutorial 10: Storing & Retrieving Data

 by = "item_id")

-# Step 3: How many bids does a bidder make in total?
+# Step 3: how many bids does each bidder make in total?

 total_bids_per_bidder <-